Hansjörg Wyss: Bid for Tribune Publishing

+Berger Action Fund

+In 2023, the Associated Press published an article about the steering of Wyss's wealth into U.S. politics and policy.
+As a Swiss citizen, Wyss is legally prohibited from directly donating to U.S. political candidates or committees.
+Between 1990 and 2006, he donated $119,000 directly to candidates and political committees.
+The Federal Election Commission declined to take action against him, and the statute of limitations has passed.
+The Associated Press found that Wyss's "influence is still broadly felt through millions of dollars routed through a network of nonprofit groups that invest heavily in the Democratic ecosystem.
+Such groups don't have to disclose the source of their funding — or many details about how they spend it."
+One vehicle for Wyss's political donations is the Berger Action Fund, which has donated $339 million to left-leaning nonprofits since 2016.
+The majority of the Berger Action Fund's $72 million expenditures in 2021 went to building public support for Joe Biden's agenda and thereby "cementing Wyss' status as a Democratic-aligned megadonor."

 Personal life

+Wyss has been married twice.
+He divorced his first wife and was widowed by his second wife in 2023.

 In 2014, Wyss said he carried only a Swiss passport and did not have a U.S. green card.
 As of 2021, The New York Times wrote, he "has not disclosed publicly whether he holds citizenship or permanent residency" in the U.S.

 Wyss lives in Wyoming.
-His daughter, Amy, is a resident of Wyoming also.
+His daughter, Amy, is also a resident of Wyoming.
 Wyss is a hiker, skier, and backpacker.
 He also is a hobby pilot.
-He is involved in outdoor education programs and he funds local efforts to conserve wildlife habitat and public lands in the Rocky Mountains.
+He is involved in outdoor education programs and he funds efforts to conserve wildlife habitat and public lands in the Rocky Mountains.

 In 2000, Wyss purchased the 900 acre Halter Ranch and Vineyard in western Paso Robles, California.
 The ranch includes an 1,800-acre wildlife reserve and a 281-acre vineyard producing 13 varietals of grapes using methods that are "Sustainability in Practice" certified.
-The ranch hosts tours and was named "Best Vineyard Experience" by Sunset Magazine in 2015.
+The ranch hosts tours and was named "Best Vineyard Experience" by Sunset in 2015.

-As of 2017, Wyss ranked 281 on the Forbes list of billionaires, with an estimated net worth of approximately $5.5 billion.
-He ranks number 235 on the Bloomberg list of billionaires.
+As of 2023, Wyss ranked 523 on the Forbes list of billionaires, with an estimated net worth of approximately $4.7 billion.
+He ranks number 218 on the Bloomberg list of billionaires.

-On May 6, 2022 Chelsea F.C. announced that the club agreed to terms with a new ownership group, of which Wyss is a member.
+On May 6, 2022, Chelsea announced that the club agreed to terms with a new ownership group, of which Wyss is a member.
+The acquisition was completed on May 30, 2022.

+In May 2025, a 30-year-old former employee filed a lawsuit against Wyss, alleging that he had repeatedly sexually harassed her.
+In 2013, Wyss paid a former foundation staff member $1.5 million after she accused him of sexual abuse.
+The former staff member signed a nondisclosure agreement.
+Wyss characterized the alleged abuse as a relationship between consenting adults that ended badly.